Liang Jinhu

-Liang Jinhu (梁金虎 (Liáng Jīnhǔ); born 18 January 1997) is a Chinese footballer who currently plays for Nanjing Shaye in the China League Two.
+Liang Jinhu (梁金虎 (Liáng Jīnhǔ); born 18 January 1997) is a Chinese footballer who currently plays as a defender for Wuxi Wugo.

 Club career

 Liang Jinhu was promoted to Chinese Super League side Jiangsu Suning's first team squad by Fabio Capello in 2018.
 On 8 July 2018, he made his senior debut in a 0–0 home draw against Guangzhou R&F, replacing Ji Xiang in the stoppage time.
 He made his league debut on 5 August 2018 in a 3–1 home win over Guizhou Hengfeng, also came from substitution in the stoppage time for Wu Xi.

 In February 2019, Liang was loaned to League Two newcomer Nanjing Shaye for the 2019 season.